-- Place chocks at the front wheels and lift the rear of the vehicle with a chain hoist or floor jack.
-Position jack stands under the frame crossmember between the spring mount and side stringer, just forward of each rear wheel.
-See WARNING "Lift only one end..." in General Warning, Section 10, Page 10-2. - 2.
+- 1. Place chocks at the front wheels and lift the rear of the vehicle with a chain hoist or floor jack.
+Position jack stands under the frame crossmember between the spring mount and side stringer, just forward of each rear wheel. - 2.
 Disconnect the battery cables as instructed.
 See WARNING "To avoid unintentionally starting..." in General Warning, Section 10, Page 10-1. - 3.
 Disconnect the yellow wire from the large post of the solenoid. - 4.
 Disconnect the resistor terminal from the same large post as the removed wire. - 5.
-Set a multimeter to 200k ohms.
-Place the black (-) probe on the solenoid large post with the 6-gauge yellow wire and place the red (+) probe on the large post with the 6-gauge red wire.
+Using a multimeter set to 200k ohms, place the black (-) probe on the solenoid large post with the 6-gauge yellow wire and place the red (+) probe on the large post with the 6-gauge red wire.
 The reading should be no continuity. - 6.
 Connect the 6-gauge yellow wire and resistor to the large solenoid post.
-Install washer and nut on large solenoid post and tighten to 77 in-lb (8.7 N⋅m). - 7.
+Install washer and nut on large solenoid post and tighten to 77 in-lb (8.7 N·m). - 7.
 Place the Tow/Run switch in the TOW position and connect the battery cables, positive (+) cable first.
 Tighten battery terminals to 110 in-lb (12.4 N·m). - 8.
 Place the Tow/Run switch in the RUN position, turn the key switch to the ON position, place the Forward/ Reverse rocker switch in the FORWARD position, and press the accelerator pedal.
 The solenoid should click and the multimeter should indicate continuity.
 If the reading is no continuity, replace the solenoid.

-TEST PROCEDURE 15 - FORWARD/REVERSE ROCKER SWITCH See General Warning, Section 10, Page 10-1.
+TEST PROCEDURE 15 - FORWARD/REVERSE ROCKER SWITCH